 The scheme does not fall within any Air Quality Management Areas (AQMA) (Air Quality Scotland) declared by the Argyll and Bute Council.
 No Air Quality Monitoring Stations are located within 10km of the works (Air Quality Scotland).

-One site registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases is located within 10km (5.5km southwest) of the works:
+Two sites registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases are located within 10km of the works: